TextExpander Too Expensive? 5 Alternatives Worth Considering in 2026

 Best for: Windows power users who prefer one-time purchase pricing.

 PhraseExpress offers a one-time purchase model rather than a subscription.
-It's Windows-focused (Mac support is limited), has no Linux version, no AI features, and no voice.
-The interface is more complex than modern alternatives.
+It's Windows-focused (Mac support is limited), has no Linux version, no built-in AI commands (supports third-party AI integration), and no voice-to-text.

 For solo users who hate subscriptions and only need Windows, it's worth evaluating.
 For teams or cross-platform users, it falls short.